US Cash Products-Chicago, Harbor gasoline firmer

 The November gasoline contract on the New York Mercantile Exchange (NYMEX) traded at more than 4.00 cents per gallon discount to the October contract at midday as seasonal demand wanes after the end of the summer driving season.

-The widening October/November RBOB futures spread strengthened the any-September New York Harbor F4 RBOB differential, firming by a penny to 1.50/2.00 cents over as traders prepared to roll physical positions into the next spot month later this week.
+The widening October/November RBOB futures spread strengthened the any-September New York Harbor F4 RBOB differential, firming by about a half cent to 0.50/1.00 cent over as traders prepared to roll physical positions into the next spot month later this week.

 Actual physical trade, however, was thin, owing to futures volatility as prices for crude oil and refined product futures contracts traded erratically throughout the day in reaction to a wave of economic data.
 [O/R]